-Subject: Transmittal of Fiscal Year (FY) 2002 Income Limits for the Section 221(d)(3)BMIR, Section 235, and

-Section 236 Programs
+Subject: Transmittal of Fiscal Year 2004 Income Limits for the Section 221(d)(3)BMIR, Section 235, and Section 236 Programs

 This notice transmits revised income limits used to determine the income eligibility of applicants for assistance under Section 221(d)(3)BMIR, Section 235, and Section 236 of the National Housing Act.
-These income limits are listed by dollar amount and family size and effective the date issued.
+These income limits are listed by dollar amount and family size, and they are effective on the date issued.

-The revised income limits are based on HUD estimates of median family income for FY 2002.
+The revised income limits are based on HUD estimates of median family income for Fiscal Year 2004.
 The income limits used for the Section 236 program currently are the same as the Public Housing/Section 8 low-income limits, which are defined by Section 3(b)(2) of the United States Housing Act of 1937.
 Section 235 states that income limits are to be defined as "95 per centum of the median income for the area, as determined by the Secretary with adjustments for larger and smaller families..."
 The Section 221(d)(3)BMIR income limits, which serve "individuals and families of low- and moderate-income," are also set at 95 percent of median, adjusted for family size.

-Most four-person Section 236 limits are the higher of 80 percent of the area median family income or 80 percent of the State non-metropolitan median family income level.
-Because the Section 8 very low-income limits are not always based on 50 percent of median, calculating low-income limits as 80 percent of median would produce anomalies inconsistent with statutory intent (e.g., very low-income limits could be higher than low-income limits, as explained in Notice PDR-02-01).
-The calculation procedure used, therefore, is to set the four-person low-income limit at 1.6 (i.e., 80%/50%) times the relevant four-person very low-income limit.
-The only exception is that the resulting income limit may not exceed the U.S. median family income level (\$54,400 for FY 2002) except when justified by high housing costs.
-Use of very low-income limits as a starting point for calculating other income limits has the effect of adjusting income limits in areas where the very low-income limits have been adjusted because of unusually high or low housing-cost-to-income relationships.
+Most four-person Section 236 limits are the higher of 80 percent of the area median family income or 80 percent of the state non-metropolitan median family income level.
+Because the Section 8 very low-income limits are not always based on 50 percent of median, calculating low-income limits as 80 percent of median would sometimes produce anomalies inconsistent with statutory intent (e.g., very low-income limits could be higher than low-income limits, as explained in Notice PDR-02-01).
+To avoid this, the four-person lowincome limit is calculated as 1.6 (80 percent/50 percent)